GuillermoAstorgaCalvo/screaming-architecture-starter/src/core/forms/README.md

 ## Structure

 - **`formAdapter.ts`**: Form abstraction layer over react-hook-form.
 Provides `useFormAdapter<T>()` hook that wraps `useForm` and exposes a consistent `FormControls<T>` interface.
-- **`zodResolver.ts`**: Zod validation resolver integration.
-Re-exports `zodResolver` from `@hookform/resolvers/zod` to provide consistent API through the form adapter layer.
 - **`controller.tsx`**: Controller component for controlled components.
-Re-exports from react-hook-form through the adapter layer for components that don't work with the `register` API.
+Exports Controller from react-hook-form through the adapter layer for components that don't work with the `register` API.
 - **`useController.ts`**: `useController` hook and related types for controlled components.
-Re-exports from react-hook-form through the adapter layer.
+Exports useController from react-hook-form through the adapter layer.

 ## Usage